ACRM Annual Conference

 First place: “Best Overall”

-• The recipient will receive an 8 x 10 inline exhibit booth space at the ACRM 2025 Annual Conference EXPO, including 1 exhibitor registrations to attend Core Conference programming ($4,499 value)
+• The recipient will receive an 8 x 10 inline exhibit booth space at the ACRM 2026 Annual Conference EXPO, including 1 exhibitor registration to attend Core Conference programming ($4,499 value)

 • The recipient will be interviewed for an upcoming episode of the Archives of Physical Medicine and Rehabilitation podcast, RehabCast.